-When it comes to side hustles ideas and ways to make extra money, online opportunities like blogging and affiliate marketing tend to get the most attention.
+When it comes to side hustle ideas and ways to make extra money, online opportunities like blogging and affiliate marketing tend to get the most attention.
 But there are plenty of other opportunities that offer great potential and the possibility to start making money right away.

 Flipping used items is a great way to make extra money (see my list of the easiest things to flip for profit).
-One of the best ways to make money with flipping is to specialize in flipping furniture.
+One of the best ways to make money with flipping is to specialize in flipping furniture for profit.

 As a furniture flipper, you can take something old and unwanted and turn it into something beautiful and valuable.